Kerry Carpenter Player Props: Tigers vs. Orioles

 Kerry Carpenter At The Plate

-- Carpenter has four doubles, three home runs and four walks while hitting .261.
+- Carpenter is hitting .240 with four doubles, three home runs and four walks.

-- In five of 13 games this season, he has scored, including multiple runs once.
+- In five of 14 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.